AdrienHallet/LINGI2252/Notes.md

 > A **feature** is a user-visible aspect or charasteristic of your application.

+The idea is that we want to model our domain.
+In a product line, every product variant comes from the same basic architecture (example of the car, we always have a car body, wheels, ...).

+There are three main phases :
+1. **Context analysis** : define the boundaries of a domain under analysis.
+Thinking clearly about the clients, the users, the inputs and outputs of the software.
+2. **Domain modelling** : describe the problem addressed by the software in the domain.
+What are the must-have and could-have features ?
+Define a lexicon to clearly state what we mean by using a term or another.
+3. **Architecture modelling** : create the overall architecture to implement a solution to the problems in that domain.

 #### Feature Modelling

 > A **feature model** is a hierarchy-arranged set of features (typically a tree-like diagram) with a defined notation (mandatory, optional, composition, alternative, ...)